 The Avon Vale Races is one of Wiltshire’s premier Point-to-Point Steeplechase meetings, held annually at Larkhill Racecourse, near Amesbury.
 Wiltshire is horseracing country; did you know that over 2,000 horses are trained for racing within 30 minutes drive of Larkhill?
 The busy Jumping yards of Alan King, namesake Neil, Emma Lavelle, Neil Mulholland, and Seamus Mullins, just to name a few, sit within our country and its surrounds.
 If you follow horse racing, then this is a great starting point.

 A Horserace meeting is among the UK's most popular sporting pastimes, and the annual Point-to-Point at Larkhill has always been a great tradition, a chance to dust down the picnic and watch some competitive racing in the Spring sunshine.
-Read our report of last year's event when Larkhill was bathed in sunshine.
-And prepare yourself for one of Wiltshire's great sporting and social traditions when we return in 2021 after the Corona virus has become a distant memory.

 Point-to-Point is the amateur division of Jump racing over fences, a great spectator sport for everyone.